corderophi678/weather-cli/README.md

 `weather-cli 90210 // fetch weather for zip-code 90210`

 ## Todo
+[] publish the thing on ninja potato mashers 😁
 [ ] add ability to search by more than just zipcode.